Configuration

 model-name-suffix

-The model-name-suffix option sets a suffix that is automatically appended to all generated model and enum classes.
+The model-name-suffix option sets the suffix automatically appended to all generated model and enum classes.

 The suffix helps to